vorrawut/KafkaStarter/class/modules/lesson_4/workshop_4.md

+# Workshop

-# Lesson 4 Workshop: Topics, Partitions & Offsets Management
+## Topics, Partitions & Offsets Management

 ## 🎯 What We Want to Build